-Change has become a much more multi-faceted, continuous flywheel.
-In today’s fast-paced, fiercely competitive world — a volatile world where ambiguity and fluctuation abound with an ever-accelerating rate of technology adoption — change is inevitable and constant.
+Change has become a much more multi-faceted, adaptive, continuous flywheel.
+Flywheels benefit from rotational kinetic energy with self-maintaining momentum.
+In today’s fast-paced, fiercely competitive world — a volatile world where ambiguity and fluctuation abound with an ever-accelerating rate of technology adoption — change is inevitable, in flux, and constant.
 All organizations change, regardless of whether employees are “prepared and ready.”

 Executives and HR managers can’t prod or coax people to change and they can’t afford to wait until employees are “prepared and ready” for change.
 Neither can they merely be content to “manage” change; they need to be ahead of it.
 Implementing a three-phase, non-cyclical change management control process, project workstream, and checklist will leave you the equivalent of three (or more) phases behind in the dust, struggling to recover pace.